 - We do not support international groups or issues.
 Groups in the UK & RoI that are targeting a UK & RoI-based target in response to an injustice outside the UK & RoI can apply.
 For example, we would fund a group of environmentalists within the areas we cover, targeting an company based in the UK & RoI for their crimes abroad.
 We would not fund a group in a country outside the UK & RoI, targeting a company in the UK or RoI.

 - We are not currently accepting applications from individuals.
 We suggest that you find a few like-minded people and create a group for your project.

 - We do not fund work that is in partnership with, or promotes, the military or police.

 - We do not fund the ‘service user’ groups of larger charities.
 These charities usually have enough access to funding.

 Think you are eligible?

-Then fill out this application and email it to email@example.com by midnight on Sunday 24th June.
+Then fill out this application and email it to email@example.com by the date mentioned in our funding round timeline.
 If you need help with the application contact us.

 - If you’re unsure about whether you fit the guidelines above you might want to take a look at our previous grants.